klemenkenda/o-gpsy/README.md

 # O-GPSY
 O-GPSY is another attempt to make following orienteering trainings easy.
-It is supposed to be an open source solution for the traditionally expensive alternatives (whici are usually better - for now :)).
+It is supposed to be an open source solution for the traditionally expensive alternatives (gpsseuranta, TracTrac, etc. which are usually better - for now :)).

 ## Components